matteocrippa/awesome-swift/README.md

 * [Shoyu](https://github.com/yukiasai/Shoyu) - Easier way to represent the structure of UITableView.

 ### Utility
+*Some interesting utilities to help you in your projects*

 * [__](https://github.com/lotz84/__.swift) - Underscore.js power in your Swift projects.
 * [AEAppVersion](https://github.com/tadija/AEAppVersion) - Simple and Lightweight iOS App Version Tracking written in Swift.